s-kust/stocks-data-backend/README.md

 Now you have to manually load the state machine definition file `/src/state_machine.json` into the data S3 bucket.
 After that, check out the `DefinitionUri` parameter in the `template.yml` file.
 Unfortunately, I was unable to simplify this step.
 Currently, the system does not accept the state machine definition from the local file.

-After all there preparations, run the bash script `1-create-bucket.sh`.
+After all these preparations, run the bash script `1-create-bucket.sh`.
 Make sure that the `bucket-name.txt` file appeared in the root directory and that one more S3 bucket has been created.
 This step only needs to be done once.

 Check carefully all the input parameters in the `template.yml` file and then run the `3-deploy.sh` script.
 If the deployment was successful, go to the AWS Step Functions console and run the newly created state machine for testing.